JuliaLind/slimdreams/README.md

 SlimDreams is a school project from the end of year 1 of Webprogrammerare program at Linneus University https://coursepress.lnu.se/kurser/mjukvaruutvecklingsprojekt/.

+  This project has a Wiki at https://github.com/JuliaLind/slimdreams/wiki .

 SlimDreams is a mobile-first Progressive Web Application, that is intended to be used as an aid in a healthy weight-loss process for people over 18.
 It is deployed at is deployed at https://julia-lnu.duckdns.org/slimdreams/ .

 The system consists of: